lucas-versini/Denoising-score-matching-for-diffusion-models/Basic_experiments/README.md

 This folder contains scripts and notebooks for experimenting with various sampling and score matching techniques, including **Langevin Sampling**, **Denoising Score Matching**, and **Sliced Score Matching**.

+As explained in the report, Lucas Versini wrote the initial versions of the notebooks present in this folder.
+Manon Gouttefangeas later improved part of the code.
+Manon Gouttefangeas, Mohammed Raki and Lucas Versini all corrected bugs and ran experiments.

 ## Folder structure

 ### `utils` folder